Policies, Procedures & Forms

 The following conditions apply to all approved Letters of Permission:

-- A maximum of six units of course work completed on Letter of Permission can be used toward satisfy the requirements for a minor.
+• A maximum of six units of coursework completed on Letter of Permission can be used to satisfy the requirements for a minor.

 Search already approved course equivalencies here.